Alfred1793/USB-Data-Real-Time-Plot-with-Spectrum/README.md

 ## Running the Application

-1. After installing the dependencies, you can run the application by executing the following command:
+1. You can run the application by executing the following command:

    ```bash
    python main.py